 Table 4.
-The problems encountered in thecommunication process in the Student-Parent-Center (SAC) circle teachers' opinions are provided: "...Sometimes absenteeism might be problematic, though to a certain extent.
-However, we can solve it immediately..." "...some children attend private courses and therefore can do absenteeism..."
+The problems encountered in the communication process in the Student-Parent-Center (SAC) circle teachers' opinions are provided: "...Sometimes absenteeism might be problematic, though to a certain extent.
+However, we can solve it immediately..."

 Problems Encountered f

 Students' absenteeism problem 2

 Students' private course problem 2

 The attitudes of the parents who have not understood the importance of SAC 2